WHO report: COVID likely 1st jumped into humans from animals

 A joint World Health Organization-China study on the origins of COVID-19 says that transmission of the virus from bats to humans through another animal is the most likely scenario and that a lab leak is “extremely unlikely,” according to a draft copy obtained by The Associated Press.

-The findings offer little new insight into how the virus first emerged and leave many questions unanswered, though that was as expected.
+The findings offer little new insight into how the virus first emerged and leave many questions unanswered.
 But the report does provide more detail on the reasoning behind the researchers' conclusions.

 Matthew Kavanagh of Georgetown University said the report deepened the understanding of the virus's origins, but more information was needed.